Vorkharium/vorkharium.github.io/_posts/2025-28-01-DeepSeek-R1-Docker-Open-WebUI.md

 tags:   [AI-Model, Artificial-Intelligence, Guides]
 ---

+This is a quick guide to install and run DeepSeek R1 and other AI Models locally through a web interface, just like Ch4tGPT, completely free.
+(Beginner-friendly, no coding needed)

 ## Getting Ollama and the AI Model
 The first thing we need to do is getting the AI model/models we want to use following these steps: